Academic Policies

 Prerequisite Requirement

 A prerequisite is a requirement a student must successfully fulfill prior to being allowed to attend a subsequent higher-level course.
 Many courses have prerequisites which students are expected to satisfy prior to attending the higher-level course.
-Typical examples include a certain year-in-school (e.g., "Jr. standing"), other specific courses (e.g., "Physics 210"), a particular placement test score, admission to a particular major, or consent of the instructor.
+Typical examples include specific courses (e.g., "BUS 5000"), admission to a particular program, or consent of the instructor.

 It is the student’s responsibility to be aware of and meet prerequisite(s) prior to registration.
 Therefore, students will be permitted to register for all courses on an annual basis and will do so based on prerequisites and order of curriculum.
 However, students who register for future semester coursework will be dropped from a class should any prerequisites not be completed successfully.
 Faculty and advisors have the right to enforce prerequisite requirements and may deny enrollment to students who do not meet them.
 Instructors may also permit exceptions.
 If a student does not meet the prerequisites specified for a particular course but believes they have equivalent preparation, they can contact the instructor (or department) for more information.